 Because of SOL Garden, I now think about my health, and what I eat.
 I think about how I live my life and the effects and impressions I make on others.
 I think about the world and how I have a choice to be an active citizen.
 I think about what small things I can do to make a difference and I think about big ideas that could change the world.Kacie

 Coming here is the best decision I ever made.
 Jen

-SOL Garden is free to local youth, and made possible through grants from the MA Cultural Council Youth Reach Program, The Green Leaf Foundation, the Frances Fund, and individual contributions.
+SOL Garden is free to local youth, and made possible through grants from the MA Cultural Council Youth Reach Program, The AT and T Aspire Program, The Green Leaf Foundation, and individual contributions.